Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Correlation functions

 The apparent issues with divergences begin with the auto-correlation of the potential, $\xi_{\psi\psi}(r)=\langle\psi(\x_1)\sp\psi(\x_2)\rangle$: \be \xi_{\psi\psi}(r) \equiv\langle\psi(\x_1)\sp\psi(\x_2)\rangle =\frac{1}{\calH^2} \left(\frac{3\Omega_m}{2}\right)^2 \int\frac{k^2\dif k}{2\pi^2}\left(\frac{\calH}{k}\right)^4 j_0(kr)P_{\delta\delta}(k)\,. \ee This integral is formally divergent in the infrared.
 For reasons that we will make clear in Appendix~\ref{app:pot-corrs}, let us thus define the renormalised correlation function \be \tilde\xi_{\psi\psi}(r) =\xi_{\psi\psi}(r)-\sigma_\psi^2 =\frac{1}{\calH^2} \left(\frac{3\Omega_m}{2}\right)^2 \int\frac{k^2\dif k}{2\pi^2}\left(\frac{\calH}{k}\right)^4 \big[j_0(kr)-1\big]\sp P_{\delta\delta}(k)\,, \ee where $\sigma_\psi^2\equiv\xi_{\psi\psi}(0)$ and the integrand is well behaved in the infrared.
 Correlations of the potential appear in the model always in this renormalised form and so there is no IR divergence.

 As might be noticed, we have written the correlation functions above in a way that makes explicit their suppression in powers of $\calH/k$, where typically we work on sub-Hubble scales where $\calH/k\ll1$.
 In the case of $\xi_{\psi\psi}$ we see that it is highly suppressed relative to the RSD auto-correlations $\xi_{u\sp u}^\|$ and $\xi_{u\sp u}^\perp$.
 In particular, on scales of interest (e.g.\ tens of $\mrm{Mpc}$) the contribution from gravitational redshift to the covariance~\eqref{eq:cov-gravz} is about two orders of magnitude smaller than that of RSD, see~Eq.~\eqref{eq:Psi_para}; on scales $r\sim100\,h^{-1}\mrm{Mpc}$ it is smaller by about an order of magnitude.
 Given that the potential is smooth compared to the density and so sourced by very large-scale modes, $\tilde\xi_{\psi\psi}$ depends weakly on $r$, varying by a total of $4\%$ from $r\simeq 10\,h^{-1}\mrm{Mpc}$ to $r\simeq100\,h^{-1}\mrm{Mpc}$.
-Since $\psi(\x)$ is long-range, it is saturated by large-scale, linear density modes, we have $\psi(\x)\ll1$ even if the local matter density is nonlinear, $\delta(\x)\gg0$.
-This means that on perturbative scales we expect $\psi(\x)$ to be a smooth, slowly-varying field, more so than $\delta(\x)$.
+Since $\psi(\x)$ is long-range, it is saturated by large-scale, linear density modes, so that we could have $\psi(\x)\ll1$ even if $\delta(\x)\gg0$.
+Accordingly, on perturbative scales we expect $\psi(\x)$ to be a smooth, slowly-varying field, more so than $\delta(\x)$.